faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 * **1830--2020**&nbsp; seer stone usage misrepresentations

     Almost since the beginning of the Church, the Book of Mormon translation process, especially with regards to use of the seer stone, seems like it could have been presented with greater transparency or accuracy.
 Consider candidates [in this presentation by japanesepiano](https://www.docdroid.net/C32AVOh/deliberate-deception-related-to-the-seer-stone-pdf),[^candidates] many of which occurred relatively recently.

+* **2020**&nbsp; The size of Ensign Peak investment accounts is obscured from membership

+    Based on Roger Clarke's interview with the Wall Street Journal (as [reported by the Salt Lake Tribune](https://www.sltrib.com/news/2020/02/08/lds-church-kept-lid-its-b/)), the size of Ensign Peaks investments were obscured from members (emphasis added):

+    > Clarke and former Ensign employees said the firm **created a system of more than a dozen shell companies to make its stock investments harder to track**.
+That strategy, Clarke said, was **designed to prevent members from parroting what Ensign was doing** and to, as the paper stated, “protect them from mismanaging their own funds with insufficient information.”

+    Justification for keeping the size of the reserves secret were conveyed by Clarke:

+    > "So they [LDS leadership?] never wanted to be in a position where people felt like, you know, they shouldn’t make a contribution"

 * **present**&nbsp; First Presidency vault registers are not public